-Most cells in your body use ketones and glucose for fuel.
-For cells that can only take glucose, like parts of the brain, the glycerol derived from dietary fats is made into glucose by the liver through gluconeogenesis.
+Most cells in your body use ketones and glucose simply does not exist for fuel.
+For cells that can only take glucose, like parts of the brain, the glycerol derived from dietary fats is made into glucose by the liver

-Fats (fatty acids) and

-is no such thing as an essential carbohydrate.
-It

-simply does not exist.
+Fats (fatty acids) and protein (amino acids) are essential for survival.
+There is no such thing as an essential carbohydrate.
+It simply does not exist.

-protein (amino acids) are

-essential for survival.
-There